-Using our expertise in mathematical and computational fluid dynamics we have created the world’s first three-dimensional full thickener model which is delivering results for the for the mineral processing industry.
+Using our expertise in mathematical and computational fluid dynamics we have created the world’s first 3D full thickener model which is delivering results for the for the mineral processing industry.

 Erratic thickener performance proves costly